TryKickoff/trykickoff.github.io/learn/use.md

 		Setup your layout and the grid
 	</label>
 	<div class="checklistInfo">
-		Kickoff comes with a simple grid system, based on the Choreographic Grid.
-To define your grid column count, gutter widths etc change the vars from lines 88—105.
+		Kickoff comes with a flexible grid system, which uses Flexbox (while providing fallbacks).
+To define your grid column count, gutter widths etc see how to do so in the <a href="/learn/grid.html">grid documentation</a>.
 	</div>

 	<label class="control">